mateoign/streetview/README.md

-# DSC180A Google Street View
+# Google Street View To Detect Wildfire Risks
 This is the first part of the senior capstone.
 This project uses Google Street View to collect the images for the dataset.
 In conjuction with labellbox the images uses object detection to train a DeTr HuggingFace model to label SDG&E equipment such as poles and transformers.
+First we needed to collect images and our section leader helped us out with this [jupyter notebook](https://github.com/pdashk/streetwatch/tree/master).
+The following instructions and information was important to the project but it does not need to be repilcated to see the final model.

+# Object Detection Model
+Upload the [finetune_detr notebook](https://github.com/mjignacio/dsc180a-streetview/blob/main/notebooks/finetune_detr.ipynb) in a [Google Colab](https://colab.research.google.com) or use an environment with a NVIDIA gpu as it requires cuda cores to run.
+Then run through it and observe the results.

 ## Data Sources
 Data for this project is collected from [Google Street View Static API](https://developers.google.com/maps/documentation/streetview/overview).

-To run sunny.py, you need specifically structured JSON file.
-The JSON file will have 2 main item(OH and UG) and each should be the list of 5 different pole and within each pole, there should be 'loc' for lat and long 'heading' for heading direction of the image.

-### Additional Files

-Add various files located in the HDSI Capstone 2023-2024 Sharepoint Documents/Data folder to the data directory.
-This is needed in order to run `scripts/collect_images.py`:
-* `joshua_structures.json`
-* `kevin_structures.json`
-* `jonathan_structures.json`
-* `structure_coordinates.json`

 ## Setup